lynsei/amazon-docker-devops/setup-gpg.md

+# Setup GPG

+Let's be brave boys and girls:

-# download gpg-keygen.py python script and run it.  it's slow but it creates your gpg profile the correct way, and that's why it's slow
+Download gpg-keygen.py python script and run it.
+It's slow but it's python after all.
+Don't you know that slow things are good with encryption because that means you gather entropy!?

 $ cd ~/; wget https://raw.githubusercontent.com/object-code/gpg-keygen/master/gpg-keygen.py;